RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 ### Master Port

-An AHB-Lite Bus Master connects to a Master port of the Multi-layer Interconnect.
-The Master port is implemented as a regular AHB-Lite Slave Interface thereby allowing support for complex bus structures.
+An AHB-Lite bus master connects to a master port of the Multi-layer Interconnect.
+The master port is implemented as a regular AHB-Lite slave interface thereby allowing support for complex bus structures.

-The following figure shows an example bus structure where a Bus Master – Master-1 – has two directly connected Slaves; the Interconnect-Master-Port1 and Slave-4
+The following figure shows an example bus structure where a bus master – Master-1 – has two directly connected slaves; the Interconnect-Master-Port1 and Slave-4

 <figure>
 <img src="assets/img/ahb-lite-switch-sys2.png" id="fig:ahb-lite-switch-sys2" alt="Connectivity Example for 2 Bus Masters, 4 Slaves" /><figcaption aria-hidden="true">Connectivity Example for 2 Bus Masters, 4 Slaves</figcaption>
 </figure>

-To access a Slave, the Interconnect first checks if the designated Slave Port is available.
-If it is available the Slave Port immediately switches to the requesting Master.
-If the Slave Port is occupied due to another Master accessing the Slave, the Master Port generates wait states until the requested Slave becomes available.
-Note the pipelined nature of the AHB-Lite bus may cause a single wait state to be inserted when the Slave switches to a new Master.
+To access a slave, the Interconnect first checks if the designated slave port is available.
+If it is available the slave port immediately switches to the requesting master.
+If the slave port is occupied due to another master accessing the slave, the master port generates wait states until the requested slave becomes available.
+Note the pipelined nature of the AHB-Lite bus may cause a single wait state to be inserted when the slave switches to a new master.

-The Slave Port always retains the connection to the Master until another Master requests access to that Slave Port; this enables the original Master to request further access to the Slave without incurring any delay due to arbitration.
+The slave port always retains the connection to the master until another master requests access to that slave port; this enables the original master to request further access to the slave without incurring any delay due to arbitration.

 #### Master Priority

-Each Master Port has a priority level port (`mst_priority[]`).
+Each master port has a priority level port (`mst_priority[]`).

-When multiple Masters with different priority levels request access to the same Slave Port, access is always granted to the Master with the highest priority level.
-If a new Master requests access while a transaction is already in progress, access will be granted according to its priority, ahead of any waiting lower priority Masters.
-If Masters have the same priority level, then access is granted based on a Round-Robin scheme.
+When multiple masters with different priority levels request access to the same slave port, access is always granted to the master with the highest priority level.
+If a new master requests access while a transaction is already in progress, access will be granted according to its priority, ahead of any waiting lower priority masters.
+If masters have the same priority level, then access is granted based on a round-robin scheme.

 Master priority may be set dynamically, however assigning a static priority results in a smaller Interconnect and reduces timing paths.
-The priority value may only be changed while the Master Port is idle; i.e.
+The priority value may only be changed while the master port is idle; i.e.
 `mst_HSEL` is negated (‘0’) and/or when `mst_HTRANS` is IDLE.

 #### Bus Locking Support

-The priority levels determine the order in which Masters are granted access to the Slave Port.
-The Slave Port switches between masters when the current accessing master is idle (`mst_HSEL` is negated and/or `mst_HTRANS` = IDLE) or when the current burst completes.
+The priority levels determine the order in which masters are granted access to the slave port.
+The slave port switches between masters when the current accessing master is idle (`mst_HSEL` is negated and/or `mst_HTRANS` = IDLE) or when the current burst completes.

-However the current Master may lock the bus by asserting `HMASTLOCK`;
+However the current master may lock the bus by asserting `HMASTLOCK`;
-this prevents the Slave port switching.
+this prevents the slave port switching.

 #### Specifying the number of Master Ports

-The number of Master Ports is specified by the `MASTERS` parameter.
+The number of master ports is specified by the `MASTERS` parameter.

 ### Slave Port

-An AHB-Lite Bus Slave connects to a Slave Port of the Multi-layer Interconnect.
-The Slave Port is implemented as a regular AHB3-Lite Master Interface thereby allowing support for complex bus structures such as shown below:
+An AHB-Lite bus slave connects to a slave port of the Multi-layer Interconnect.
+The slave port is implemented as a regular AHB3-Lite master interface thereby allowing support for complex bus structures such as shown below:

 <figure>